 In the present day, the Rath Yatra is organised by a committee formed by the local villagers with active assistance from the local administration.
 They perform the rituals as per the age old traditions and the chariot is pulled till Lanka Garh even today and then again returned back to its original station on the same evening.
 A fair is held at Narajole as well as in Lanka Garh for fifteen days and the local people look up to this unique festival with great exuberance.
 Some of the articles sold during the fair are clay dolls, mats, utensils, locally made sweets (the traditional sweet of the region is the Muger Jilipi or Moong Jalebi), hand fans, farming tools etc. Earlier, Baul performances, folk theatre performances (Jatra), Putul Nach (Puppet Shows), etc were also organised during the Rath Yatra fair however the same seems to have faded away with time.
 During the Rath Yatra, display of fireworks is also a tradition that has been practised since its inception.
 The local villagers of this remotely located village in Rural Bengal wait all year round for Ram Nabami to enjoy the simple, yet harmonious festivity that has been its tradition for two centuries now.

-To be able to walk through this historical village on the occasion of Ram Nabami with an intent of experiencing a traditional heritage that forms a part of its age old culture of devotion and communion and is devoid of any religious intolerance and expression of aggression in any way whatsoever was fascinating.
+To be able to walk through this heritage village on the occasion of Ram Nabami with an intent of experiencing a tradition that forms a part of its age old culture of devotion and communion, was a fascinating experience.
 Although the glamour that was once associated with this festival during its initial days have much faded away since several other modes of recreation has evolved with time along with other societal changes, the Ram Nabami Rath Yatra at Narajole in West Midnapore still proudly portrays a tradition of harmony and peace.

-Source of Historical References are from the Book, “Narajole Ek Ananya Janapad”.
+Source of Historical References are from the Book, “Narajole Ek Ananya Janapad” by Sri Debashish Bhattacharya.